MarcusWolschon/osmeditor4android/documentation/docs/tutorials/faq.md

 ### The aerial or satellite imagery is out of date

 Vespucci uses the [Editor Layer Index](https://github.com/osmlab/editor-layer-index) for configuring the available backgrounds.
 The contents cover essentially all imagery that can legitimately be used for OpenStreetMap purposes.
-If you believe the imagery for a specific region is out of date or there are better sources you should preferably update the ELI or open an issue there.
+If you believe the imagery for a specific region is out of date or there are better sources you should update the ELI or open an issue there.

 ### On startup Vespucci complains that it can't write to a directory or reports an error